The CEO Morning Routine That Carried Me Through My Hardest Year

 It makes me 20% clearer.
 And that 20% is a big deal.

-The particulars of your most supportive morning will be unique to you.
-I think most of the power is in the intention and the repetition.
+The specifics of your morning will be unique to you.
+Most of the power is in the intention and the repetition.

 The change comes from training our minds and our bodies that there will be a predictable time in our day when we will receive attention from ourselves, where we can share our worries and hopes openly, and where we can find a buffer from the imposition of the busy, consuming world.